Nitakshi/Building-on-Avalanche-ETH-AVAX-/README.md

 #### Redemption

--Users can redeem items by spending DGN tokens.
+- Users can redeem items by spending DGN tokens.
 Each item has a fixed token cost.
--Redeemed items are recorded per user, detailing the amount of items and tokens spent.
+- Redeemed items are recorded per user, detailing the amount of items and tokens spent.

 #### View Functions